-We’ve been missing one of our very favorite television shows since its final episode aired back in October.
+We’ve been missing one of our very favorite television shows since its final episode aired a few years back.
 What Not to Wear was once a weekly ritual and thank goodness for reruns.
 Yes, the transformation of the contestants was amazing to see, but we love applying all of Stacy and Clinton’s tips to our own fashion.
 One of our favorite tidbits from What Not to Wear is this… Color, Texture, Pattern and Shine add visual interest.
 Funny thing is this is applicable to so much more than fashion.
 Pay attention as we apply Stacy and Clinton’s rule to home decor and furnishings.

 Simply put, every room should have some color that stands out and makes a statement.
 Whether you choose rich jewel tones, a soft pastel palette, warm earth tones or high contrast primary colors, you must have some color to bring your room to life.
 Carefully select which piece(s) you wish to bring in your pop(s) of color.
 These do not necessarily have to match, but should go well together.
 (Another What Not to Wear tip!)
 Once you have chosen these statement pieces, you will want to select some neutral colored items to fill in the rest of your room, so you don't overdo it.
 Remember, you can always bring in more color with your finishing touches, using pillows, vases, and various accents.